kedacore/keda-docs/content/docs/2.9/scalers/nats-jetstream.md

 - `consumer` - Name of the consumer for a given stream.
 - `lagThreshold` - Average target value to trigger scaling actions.
 - `activationLagThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
-- `useHTTPS` - Specifies if the NATS server monitoring endpoint is using HTTPS.
+- `useHttps` - Specifies if the NATS server monitoring endpoint is using HTTPS.
 (Default: `false`, Optional)

 ### Authentication Parameters